 Visual search engines and websites such as Pinterest use visual similarity to provide their users with similar images (with related objects, colors, or patterns).
-Visual similarity will allow virtual technicians to take images of a technical issue and search for similar issues within massive visual data sets of captured technical cases.
+Visual similarity will allow virtual technicians to use computer vision to take images of a technical issue and search for similar issues within massive visual data sets of captured technical cases.

 Image 3: Finding similar issues with a specific router

-Motion detection is a key component of the the future virtual technician, enabling it to provide instructions and feedback to customers in real time .
-For example, in order to instruct a customer on how to install a printer, a virtual technician needs to identify the customer’s hand movements and provide him with real-time instructions accordingly: e.g. “Now put the papers in the tray”, “Now hold the network cable.
-Not that one, but the other one”.
+Motion detection is a key component of the future virtual technician, enabling it to provide instructions and feedback to customers in real time .
+For example, in order to instruct a customer on how to install a printer, a virtual technician needs to identify the customer’s hand movements and provide him with real-time instructions accordingly: for instance, “Now put the papers in the tray”, “Now hold the network cable.
+Not that one, the other one”.

-Image 4: Motion Detection in troubleshooting process
+Image 4: Motion detection in troubleshooting process

 With facial recognition, a virtual technician will be able to perform the critical task of recognizing customers, and greeting them accordingly: “Hello Mrs. Brown, I see that you’re having trouble with your washing machine”.

-The progress of computer vision with deep learning will foster the creation of ‘artificial eyes’ for the virtual technician of the future, and help us, the consumers, manage growing number of smart devices that we’re setting up in our smart homes.
+The progress of computer vision with deep learning will foster the creation of ‘artificial eyes’ for the virtual technician of the future, and help us, the consumers, manage the growing number of smart devices that we’re setting up in our smart homes.

 In our next article in this series, we will detail how we can actually use computer vision to bring the virtual technician of the future into the present with object recognition.